 Change Your Router Position

 The quality of your WiFi connection can be significantly affected by where your router is positioned.
 Ideally, you should be looking to find a place where there are fewer obstructions and less interference.
-Move it away from appliances which give off wireless signals and barriers like walls and doors.
+Move it away from appliances that give off wireless signals and barriers like walls and doors.
 Rather than putting it on the ground, you are better off positioning it high up on a bookshelf or something similar.

 Expand Your Network

 If you find that your signal strength tends to drop in certain rooms, it may be worth investing in a wireless repeater or powerline adaptor.
 All you need is a free plug socket, and you can put a wireless hotspot in that room to boost your WiFi signal.
-Alternatively, if you are money-conscious, you can make your own DIY solution by using some tinfoil to fashion a kind-of amplifier that sits behind your wireless router.
+Alternatively, if you are money-conscious, you can make your own DIY solution by using some tinfoil to fashion a kind of amplifier that sits behind your wireless router.

 Avoid Traffic Jams

 There are certain times of the day when connection speeds tend to be reduced as so many people are trying to access the internet at the same time.
 If you avoid these traffic jams, you are much more likely to enjoy the internet at a reasonable speed.
-Heaviest traffic tends to occur in the evening when people are getting home from work.
+The heaviest traffic tends to occur in the evening when people are getting home from work.

 If your current provider is the problem and they simply aren’t giving you access to the broadband speeds that you are looking for, it may be time to make a switch.
 There are plenty of comparison calculators out there which can give you a helping hand when it comes to choosing the right one for you.